jenkinsci/atlassian-bitbucket-server-integration-plugin/acceptance-tests/readme.md

 ## Developing new tests

+---
+Note on developing in Intellij (similar steps may be required with other IDEs too):
 The `acceptance-tests` Maven module may not be automatically picked up and imported by Intellij when you import the project.
 To import the module, right click on the `pom.xml` in the `acceptance-tests` module and click `Add as Maven Project`.
+---

+### Writing a new JUnit test

+The easiest way to develop a new test is to extend [AbstractJUnitTest](https://github.com/jenkinsci/acceptance-test-harness/blob/master/src/main/java/org/jenkinsci/test/acceptance/junit/AbstractJUnitTest.java).
+That way, you'll get a bunch of things already injected into your test, like the `JenkinsAcceptanceTestRule` which is responsible for starting up a Jenkins instance for testing, among other things.
+For more details, see [this doc](https://github.com/jenkinsci/acceptance-test-harness/blob/master/docs/JUNIT.md).